Overview of the Dari Language

 The bulk of Dari vocabulary comes from native Iranian roots.
 Enough words are shared between Dari, Farsi, and Tajiki that people who speak Dari can often understand and make themselves understood to speakers of the other two languages.

 Nonetheless, like most languages, Dari has also borrowed words from other languages around it.
-Unsurprisingly, many loanwords come from Pashto, the other official language of Afghanistan.
+Unsurprisingly, many loanwords come from Pashto.
 Arabic elements are also an indispensable part of spoken and written Dari.
-Arabic grammar and syntax have not affected the structure of Dari to any great extent; however, the influence of Arabic on Dari vocabulary has been enormous.
+While Arabic grammar and syntax have not affected the structure of Dari to any great extent, the influence of Arabic on Dari vocabulary has been enormous.
 More recently, there has been an influx English borrowings, many of which are simply sounded out phonetically in the Dari script.
 Loanwords from Indian and Turkic languages are also present.

 Dari has given words to other languages as well.
 The exchange with Pashto goes both ways, for example, especially since it is not uncommon for Afghani Pashto speakers to learn Dari as well.
 Dari has also contributed vocabulary words to a number of South Asian languages, such as Hindi, Urdu, Punjabi, and Bengali.